In A Tragic Accident, Space Shuttle Columbia Disintegrated At 18 Times The Speed Of Sound

 The shuttle and crew suffered no ill effects in space, but once the Columbia entered Earth's atmosphere, the wing was no longer protected from the intense heat of re-entry (as much as 3,000 degrees fahrenheit).
 The wing broke off, causing the rest of the shuttle to break-up, burn, and disperse.

 Mission Control Knew Of The Potential For Disaster But Did Not Tell The Crew

 The team on the ground knew Columbia's astronauts would not make it home and faced an agonizing decision - should they tell the crew that they would die upon re-entry or face suffocating due to depleted oxygen stores while still in orbit?

-In the end, it was decided they best not know either.
-On his blog, former shuttle project manager Wayne Hale has revealed that Jon Harpold, Director of Mission Operations, told him,
+In the end, it was decided it was best for them not to know.
+On his blog, former shuttle project manager Wayne Hale revealed that Jon Harpold, Director of Mission Operations, told him:

 NASA Knew About The Problem But Made The Fatal Mistake Of Ignoring It

 This was not the first time foam had broken off in space flights.
 In fact, it had happened several times before (and without incident), so much so that it was referred to as "foam shedding."
 NASA engineers dismissed the problem of foam shedding as being of no great urgency.

 When a NASA engineering manager, Don L. McCormack Jr., told Mission Management Team member Linda Ham of his concerns about the issue, he was told by her that it was "no issue for this mission."

 Debris From The Disaster Was Spread Over Two States

 After the horrific crash, Columbia's debris field stretched from Central Texas to Western Louisiana.
 A team of more than 25,000 professionals and volunteers searched an area of 2.3 million acres to recover everything possible that remained from Columbia.
 Due to the large area and extensive number of fragments, pieces are still being found to this day.